Cardiff is easy to reach whether you're travelling by public transport, by car or by air.

 Cathays train station

-Alternatively visitors can change at Cardiff Central for Cathays train station (the University's station).
+Alternatively, visitors can change at Cardiff Central or Cardiff Queen Street for Cathays train station (the university's station).

-Cathays station is located in the centre of the Cathays Park Campus, opposite the Main Building.
-It provides easy access to all other University buildings at Cathays Park including the Students’ Union.
+Cathays station is located in the centre of the Cathays Park Campus, opposite the Main Building and next to the Students’ Union.
+It provides easy access to all other university buildings at Cathays Park including the Centre for Student Life.

 Nearest airport: Cardiff Airport